schoolofcities/udsc-2025/README.md

 ## Day 1 - Urban Data, Maps, Visualization, and GIS

-- Intro to urban data analytics, research, and communication.
+- Intro to urban data analytics, research, and storytelling.

-- Intro to common urban/spatial data structures (tables, vector, raster, etc.) and formats (csv, json, geojson, etc.) and metrics for urban analysis
+- Intro to common data structures, formats, metrics, variables, and sources for urban data analysis
 - Tutorial on spatial data and exploring data in QGIS
+- How to make effective charts and maps - lecture and discussion on effective cartography & data visualization
 - Tutorial on finding and analyzing census data for demographic / socio-economic analysis and research

-- Cartography & Data Visualization short presentation and discussion

-- Tutorial on creating choropleth maps and proportional symbol maps in QGIS
+- Tutorial on creating a variety of maps and visualizations in QGIS
 - Tutorial on querying, downloading, and mapping OpenStreetMap data
 - Introduction to Git/GitHub

-- Introduction to Python
+- Introduction to Python (optional)
     - Writing and executing a simple Python script
     - Python 101 (data types, conditionals, loops, functions, loading/saving files, etc.)
     - Finding and working with libraries